ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The request payload has the same format of the PUT request defined in {{configuration-resource-put}}, with the difference that it MAY also specify names of application groups to be removed from or added to the 'app_groups' status parameter.
 The names of such application groups are provided as defined below.

-* When custom CBOR is used, the CBOR map in the request payload includes the field 'app_groups_diff'.
-This field MUST NOT be present multiple times, and it is encoded as a CBOR array including the following two elements.
+* When custom CBOR is used, the CBOR map in the request payload includes the field 'app_groups_diff', whose CBOR abbreviation is defined in {{iana-ace-groupcomm-parameters}}.
+This field is encoded as a CBOR array including the following two elements.

    - The first element is a CBOR array, namely 'app_groups_del'.
 Each of its elements is a CBOR text string, with value the name of an application group to remove from the 'app_groups' status parameter.